wangcunxiang/Exploring-Generalization-Ability-of-PLMs-on-Arithmetic-and-Logical-Reasoning/README.md

 | Comparison     | 648000    | 81000   | 81000+5600                              | 810000+5600                             |
 | Symbolic Logic | 40000     | 5000    | 5000+2200                               | 50000+2200                              |

+Notes: For the listing task, since  the model cannot generalize well on the in-distribution test, we do not design cross-distribution test for the task.

 ## Details

 For each task, it contains in-distribution data and cross-distribution test.